Head Teacher Ruth Glover

 The Leadership and School Management Team

 The School Management Team has responsibility for the day to day executive management of the school and reports directly to the Trustee Board.
 It is responsible for implementing both the School Improvement Plan and for monitoring the performance of the school.
-From September 2017 the School Management Team will be an experienced Head Teacher with overall responsibility for both the Kindergarten and the Primary School, the Business Manager, and a Senior Manager with responsibility for ensuring the quality of Teaching, Learning and Assessment in line with Ofsted requirements as well as Safeguarding.
+The School Management Team consists of the Head Teacher who has overall responsibility for both the Kindergarten and the Primary School, the Business Manager, and a Senior Manager with responsibility for ensuring the quality of Teaching, Learning and Assessment in line with Ofsted requirements as well as Safeguarding.

 The College is a unique and critical element within every Steiner school.
 It is a voluntary group and meets weekly.
 At the Bristol Steiner School it holds in mind the spiritual and education needs of both teachers and pupils, with a strong commitment to a sense of community which infuses all that the school does.
 It provides a forum for all staff who wish to participate in which they can make a meaningful contribution to the life of the school community.
 It is not directly involved in operational decision making but is consulted on key developments of the school and is instrumental in ensuring the work of the School Management Team is effectively supported.
 It contributes thinking to develop the ethos which the Trustees can build on; it meets to develop a deeper understanding of the Steiner pedagogy and the school’s festivals; it provides opportunities for regular child study.